CSI-KJSCE/CSI-KJSCEOfficial/README.md

  - Receive official announcements via push notifications
  - Eureka - a platform for seeking expert assistance for your projects
  - Share any events on social media
+ - View the LinkedIn profile of our council members
 #### Features to be added:
 View in [TODOs](https://github.com/CSI-KJSCE/CSI-KJSCEOfficial/blob/master/TODOs.md)